Desk Chair vs Visitor Chair: What Suits Your Office Better?

 Most of the time, the right answer becomes obvious once you stop thinking about chair category names and start thinking about real use.

 Desk chairs usually take up more room.
-Between the base, wheels, arms and movement around the desk, they need a bit more breathing space.
+Between the base, wheels, arms and movement around the desk, they need more breathing space.

 If the office setup itself is still coming together, it is also worth reading our guide on small space desk ideas.